-Dohm Chankong is a counsel in Sterne Kessler’s Electronics Practice Group.
-Drawing from a wide breadth of patent knowledge obtained from over 14 years in the patent system with experiences as a primary patent examiner at the U.S. Patent and Trademark Office (USPTO) and as an associate in private practice, Dohm is able to provide unique insight into patent-related matters.
+Dohm Chankong is counsel in Sterne Kessler’s Electronics Practice Group.
+Drawing from a wide breadth of patent knowledge obtained from over nearly two decades working in the patent system, Dohm is able to provide unique insight into all patent-related matters.

-Dohm’s technical experience covers numerous disciplines including wired and wireless communications, digital devices, semiconductor devices, software-related inventions, telecommunications, and networking.
+Dohm’s technical experience covers numerous technical disciplines including wired and wireless communications, digital devices, semiconductor devices, software-related inventions, telecommunications, and networking.

 Dohm’s patent prosecution experience includes networks, graphical user interfaces, wired and wireless communications, and software-related inventions.
 His patent office litigation experience includes work on Post-Grant Reviews (PGR), Inter Partes Review (IPR), and Covered Business Method (CBM) reviews in technology areas such as wireless charging, electronics interfaces, and secure processing of financial transactions.
 Dohm has also supported district court and USITC litigation teams.